Akashmeena651/Banking-Management-System/README.md

 Key Features:

-User Registration and Authentication:
+1.User Registration and Authentication:
    Register new users with unique email addresses.
    Secure login using account number and PIN.

-Account Management:
+2.Account Management:
    Create, update, and manage accounts.
    View account details, including balance.

-Transaction Handling:
+3.Transaction Handling:
    Deposit and withdraw funds.
    Transfer money between accounts.

-Database Integration:
+4.Database Integration:
    MySQL database for secure and reliable data storage.
    JDBC for seamless interaction between the application and the database.

-Technology Stack:
+5.Technology Stack:

 Programming Language: Java
 Database: MySQL
 Database Connectivity: JDBC
 Development Environment: IntelliJ IDEA
 Paradigm: Object-Oriented Programming (OOP)

 How to Run:

-Clone the repository to your local machine.
+1.Clone the repository to your local machine.
-Set up a MySQL database and import the provided SQL schema.
+2.Set up a MySQL database and import the provided SQL schema.
-Update the database connection settings in the source code.
+3.Update the database connection settings in the source code.
-Open the project in IntelliJ IDEA.
+4.Open the project in IntelliJ IDEA.
-Compile and run the application.
+5.Compile and run the application.

 Future Enhancements:

 Add role-based access control for administrators and customers.